Back to the Basics of Sales Quota Planning

 Summary

-This approach would help ensure that sales quota planning is in sync with company goals and priorities.
 Read on to learn more about the essential aspects of sales quota planning and the benefits it entails for businesses.

-How to set up your sales quota
+How to set sales quota

 Define the baseline